-A new lawsuit calls Deshaun Watson a 'serial predator.'
-14 lawsuits against him now allege sexual assault
+A lawsuit calls Deshaun Watson a 'serial predator.'
+16 lawsuits against him now allege sexual assault

 On Saturday, Buzbee posted on Instagram, "Our team will be submitting affidavits and evidence from several women, who had experiences with Deshaun Watson, to the Houston Police Department (HPD) and the Houston District Attorney, on Monday morning.
 We will request that a grand jury be empaneled to consider the evidence we provide."

-Houston Police spokesperson Jodi Silva told CNN Monday she couldn't say whether anything had been turned over to HPD, and she wasn't aware of anyone from HPD speaking with Buzbee or Watson.
+Houston Police spokesperson Jodi Silva told CNN on Monday she couldn't say whether anything had been turned over to HPD, and she wasn't aware of anyone from HPD speaking with Buzbee or Watson.

 The Houston DA's office did not respond to CNN's request for comment.